Index Number in Statistics

 Uses/ Need of Index Numbers

-There are many uses for index numbers but the most important are:
+There are many uses for index number(s), but the most important are:

 • Many economic plans and Government policies depend on index numbers, for example, to control rising prices of government imports from other countries or give subsidies (financial support) to the manufacturer.

-• The quantity index number is used to know the changes in the quantities produced, consumed, sold, purchased, imported or exported, etc.
+• The quantity index number is used to know the changes in the quantities produced, consumed, sold, purchased, imported, or exported, etc.

 • Index numbers are used to forecast future economic trends

-• Cyclical (long-term movements, which are in the form of oscillation) and seasonal (short-term movements, which are linked with the seasons or movements that repeat themselves within a fixed period) movements are measured by index number.
+• Cyclical (long-term movements, which are in the form of oscillation) and seasonal (short-term movements, which are linked with the seasons or movements that repeat themselves within a fixed period) movements are measured by index numbers.

 Index Numbers

-Shortcomings of Index Number
+Shortcomings of the Index Number

 • Selection of favorite commodities is difficult because the use of services and commodities by individuals varies with the locality of people, social customs, standard of living, occupation, ideas of saving, courage of investment, and sources of income, etc.

-• The quality of a product cannot be observed at each point, that is, ball-to-ball commentary is difficult.
+• The quality of a product cannot be observed at each point; that is, ball-to-ball commentary is difficult.
 For example, if we want to view the quality of cloth at each thread before purchasing it becomes impossible.

 • Different methods of index numbers usually give different results.

-• Prices vary from place to place according to the idea of profit of investors, expenditures on transportation, and awareness about the psychology of buyers, hence their collection is difficult.
+• Prices vary from place to place according to the idea of profit of investors, expenditures on transportation, and awareness about the psychology of buyers, hence, their collection is difficult.

 Examples of Important Index Numbers